Board of Directors

 Ms. Elizabeth Borrelli

-As a corporate social responsibility executive, Elizabeth (Betsy) Borrelli has more than 20 years of global cross-industry experience in issue, reputation, and crisis management.
-She most recently worked at Pfizer, where she was Senior Director, Global Issues and Reputation Lead, Communications.
+Elizabeth (Betsy) Borrelli is the Senior Vice President, Reputation Management & Crisis, for the global communications agency FleishmanHillard.
+As a corporate social responsibility executive, Elizabeth has more than 20 years of global cross-industry experience in issue, reputation, and crisis management.
+Prior to FleighmanHillard, she worked at Pfizer, where she was Senior Director, Global Issues and Reputation Lead, Communications.
 She previously served as Executive Director of the Toy Industry Association’s Toy Safety Certification Program and as the association’s Vice President of Corporate Social Responsibility.
 As Director of Public Affairs and Corporate Social Responsibility at apparel retailer Eddie Bauer, Elizabeth developed and directed the company’s global program to improve conditions for factory workers and served on the Board of the Fair Labor Association.
 She has frequently traveled to Asia to work with companies and organizations on corporate social responsibility issues.

 Ms. Deborah Jacobs